Kashish-G/Mental-Health-Chatbot/README.md

 <h1><b>Project Structure</b></h1>
 The project has the following files:

-intents.json: Contains all the intents of the chatbot.\n MentalHeathChatbot.ipynb: The main Jupyter Notebook containing the code for training the chatbot.
+intents.json: Contains all the intents of the chatbot.
+MentalHeathChatbot.ipynb: The main Jupyter Notebook containing the code for training the chatbot.
 MentalHeathChatbot.pkl: The trained chatbot model.
 README.md: This file containing project overview.